jensModvig/ml_ops_detect_ai_generated_text/reports/README.md

 >
 > Answer:

 Configuration files play a crucial role in our setup.
 These files help in clearly linking hyperparameters with the corresponding model performance, leaving no ambiguity.
 Additionally, DVC is implemented to ensure data consistency across different machines.
 Furthermore, the use of Docker facilitates the creation of a stable environment, maintaining specific library versions, dependencies, and packages.
-This setup is vital to prevent any variations in library behaviors from impacting our results.We couldn't achieve complete reproducibility was in random processes, such as the shuffling of batches, since we didn't regulate these with seeds.
+GCP or cloud computing can help configure the specific hardware setup, if the information and resources are readily available.
+This setup is vital to prevent any variations in library behaviors from impacting our results. (((((((((Needs a look the following two sentences))))))))))).
+We couldn't achieve complete reproducibility was in random processes, such as the shuffling of batches, since we didn't regulate these with seeds.
 Moreover, it's important to mention that even when seeds are used, PyTorch doesn't ensure the outputs will be exactly the same every time.

 ### Question 14